ammrat13/gba-cross-lib-doc/aux-files/README.md

 ## Specs

-The specs provide sensible default options for cross compiling to the GBA.
+The specs provides sensible default options for cross compiling to the GBA.
 In particular it:
 * Includes the headers, start files, and libraries required to cross compile
 * Compiles for the GBA's `-mcpu=arm7tdmi`